vantage6/v6-glm-py/docs/v6-glm-py/privacy.rst

     iteration.
   - *Local null deviance*: The local null deviance of the current iteration.

-It should not be possible to infer the data from these results if the amount of data is large enough.
+It is unlikely that data is inferred from these results if the amount of data is large enough.

 Vulnerabilities to known attacks